mdcssw/ffm_test_with_rknn/blogpost.md

 As the JDK Enhancement Proposal is quite detailed, we'll try to give you a simpler overview and examples.

-# So, what is Foreign Function Memory, and how do I use it?
+# What is Foreign Function Memory, and how do I use it?

-/!\ As the API has changed over the few JEP, be sure to check the documentation for its latest version: [JDK22 iteration](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/package-summa ry.html) !
+/!\ As the API has changed over the last few iterations, be sure to check the documentation for its latest version: [JDK22 iteration](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/package-summary.html) !
 Very basically, FFM is trying to replace JNI, with particular focusses on safety, performance and generality.
 So, this provides a new way to work with raw memory and native library.
 A bunch of them are fashionable, particularly in the AI world currently.